Exploring the gravity sector of emergent higher-spin gravity: effective action and a solution: Geometric actions and identities

 \subsection{Einstein-Hilbert term from torsion}

 We start from the identity (5.61) in \cite{Steinacker:2020xph} and obtain the Ricci scalar as

 using \eq{Levi-contorsion-full}, the contraction relation \eq{tilde-T-T-contract}, and \eq{KK-contract-full} in the last step.
 This is an identity, no equations of motion are used.
-Upon integration, we can rewrite the second term as
+We can rewrite the second term using \eq{TAS-contract} as